John H. Auer: Career

-Auer was a child actor in Vienna from the age of 12.
+Auer was born in Budapest on August 3, 1906. he was a child actor in Vienna from the age of 12.
 After he grew up, he had some business experience in Europe, but decided to emigrate to the United States in 1928.
 He first sought work as a director in Hollywood but luck did not seem to favour him.
 Next, he tried his hand at directing some Mexican films, which did quite well as they not only brought him critical acclaim but also fared well in box office receipts; some even brought him awards from the Mexican government.

 His success in Mexico helped Auer to make a re-entry into Hollywood and direct films.
 Although he worked mostly for the Republic Pictures who specialized in Westerns and B films, he stuck to crime thrillers and musicals.
 Besides directing, he also produced most of his directed films.

 The year 1934 saw Auer's Hollywood directorial venture, Frankie and Johnny, filmed at the Mascot Studios.
 His later years were spent mostly with the Republic Pictures.
 It was in the late 1940s and early 1950s when some of his B-rated movies such as Angel on the Amazon, Thunderbirds, and Hell's Half Acre were well accepted by the film lovers.
 He also did a film with RKO Pictures's Gangway for Tomorrow and Universal Studios's Johnny Doughboy.

+In 1936–1937, Auer staged the crime comedy The Man Who Was Betrayed (1936), two musical comedies, Rhythm of the Clouds (1937) and Manhattan Carousel (1937), and the crime action film The Girl from the Circus (1937), which went virtually unnoticed.

+In 1938, Auer directed five low-profile films, including the adventure comedy Desperate Adventure (1938) with Ramon Navarro and the crime melodramas The Invisible Enemy (1938) with Alan Marshall, and I Am the Accused (1938) with Robert Cummings.
+The following year, Auer released five more B-rated movies, the most notable of which were the political crime melodrama S.O.S.
+Storm Tide (1939), the drama about illegal immigrants Contraband Cargo (1939), and the crime comedy with Paul Kelly, The Fake Passport (1939).

+After the war melodrama Women in War (1940) and the musical comedy Hit Parade 1941 (1940), Auer directed the crime comedy The Man Who Was Betrayed (1941) in 1941.
+In this film, John Wayne plays a lawyer who undertakes to prove the connection between a prominent politician and corruption, despite the fact that he is about to marry his daughter (Frances Dee).
+As Thomas Pryor wrote about the film in The New York Times, "if there were less talk and more action, the film would be more than just a sluggish exposé of a corrupt political boss".